joaopauloaramuni/laboratorio-de-experimentacao-de-software/TEMPLATES/template_report.md

 Descreva o contexto do laboratório, o objetivo do estudo e a relevância da análise.
 Inclua hipóteses informais sobre os resultados esperados.

-**💡 Exemplos de hipóteses informais:**
+**💡 Exemplos de Hipóteses Informais - Informal Hypotheses (IH):**

-- Sistemas populares recebem mais contribuições externas e lançam releases com maior frequência, refletindo um processo de desenvolvimento ativo.
+- **IH01:** Popular systems receive more external contributions and release updates more frequently, reflecting an active development process.
-- Mais de 50% dos repositórios populares são mantidos há mais de 5 anos, indicando maturidade do projeto.
+- **IH02:** More than 50% of popular repositories have been maintained for over 5 years, indicating project maturity.
-- Espera-se que mais de 50% dos repositórios populares tenham pelo menos 70% das issues fechadas, demonstrando boa gestão de problemas.
+- **IH03:** More than 50% of popular repositories are expected to have at least 70% of issues closed, demonstrating good issue management.
-- Repositórios populares tendem a ser escritos nas linguagens mais utilizadas (ex.: JavaScript, Python, Java), representando a adoção de linguagens consolidadas.
+- **IH04:** Popular repositories tend to be written in the most used languages (e.g., JavaScript, Python, Java), reflecting adoption of established languages.
-- Mais de 50% dos repositórios populares recebem atualizações nos últimos 3 meses, refletindo atividade contínua da comunidade.
+- **IH05:** More than 50% of popular repositories receive updates in the last 3 months, reflecting continuous community activity.
-- Projetos populares com maior número de forks tendem a ter mais pull requests aceitas, indicando engajamento externo significativo.
+- **IH06:** Popular projects with a higher number of forks tend to have more pull requests accepted, indicating significant external engagement.
-- Repositórios populares com grande número de stars podem apresentar Big Numbers em métricas como número de commits, branches e releases, destacando sua relevância na comunidade open-source.
+- **IH07:** Popular repositories with a large number of stars may exhibit Big Numbers in metrics such as commits, branches, and releases, highlighting their relevance in the open-source community.

 ---